SpencerMycek/KineticistExpandedElements/README.md

 ## Recent Changes

+### v2.5.2

 - Fix Negative Energy Kinetic Blade Text
 - Fix Void Healer prereq for Vampiric Infusion
 - Change icon reference for Positive Admixture to an icon that actually exists
 - Fix Summer/Winter blades correctly targeting normal AC
 - Actually compiled in release mode this time!

+### v2.5.3

+- Fix a mistake where Aether kineticists were being given the class skills of a Chaokineticist (Void)
+- Fix an issue where everyone was getting Aether Class skills, except it was actually void class skills
+- Buffed Wood Soldiers (They're supposed to have the "Advanced Template")
+- Noticed an issue with Skilled Kineticist and Kinetic Knights

 ## Known Issues